adlnet/xAPI-Spec/xAPI.md

 application needs while minimizing the potential for misuse.
 The limitations of each scope are in addition to any security limitations placed on the user account associated with the request.

+Elements of this section draw on [OAuth 2.0](http://tools.ietf.org/html/rfc6749#section-3.3) despite this section describing requirements for LRS supporting [OAuth 1.0](http://tools.ietf.org/html/rfc5849).

+The requirements in this section only apply if the LRS supports OAuth 1.0.

 ##### Details